thevillagehacker/thevillagehacker.github.io/_posts/2021-02-08-xss_on_public_program.md

 ---
-title: "Reflected XSS on a Public Program"
+title: "Discovery of Reflected Cross-Site Scripting (XSS) Vulnerability in a Public Program"
 layout: post
 date: 2021-02-08 12:00
-tag:
+tags:
 - XSS
 - Misconfiguration
 category: blog
-author: naveen
+author: Naveen
-description: Reflected XSS on a Public Program.
+description: This blog post describes the discovery and analysis of a reflected XSS vulnerability in a public program.
 ---

 # Target
-Target is https://lootdog.io/ from mailru which had a large scope on HackerOne.
-After an hour of recon, I found an unintended behavior in the Oauth request so I decided to play around.
+The target of this analysis is https://lootdog.io/, a website hosted on HackerOne's platform with a large scope.
+During the reconnaissance phase, an unintended behavior was identified in the Oauth request, leading to further investigation.

 ## Technical Analysis
-I intercepted the login request from https://lootdog.io/ and sent it to the repeater and observed the way the Oauth works.
-The https://lootdog.io/ uses https://account.my.games as an Oauth service when you click login it will redirect you to https://account.my.games and will let you log in if you have a legitimate account.
-So I decided to check for Reflected XSS or any Open redirect issues to grab the Oauth token to take Over the user's account.
+The login request from https://lootdog.io/ was intercepted and analyzed using a repeater tool to observe the Oauth workflow.
+It was discovered that the website utilizes https://account.my.games as an Oauth service.
+Upon clicking the login button, users are redirected to https://account.my.games, where they can log in if they possess a valid account.
+To assess the security of the Oauth implementation, a search was conducted for potential vulnerabilities such as Reflected XSS or Open Redirect issues that could be exploited to obtain the Oauth token and compromise user accounts.

-I added an extra parameter at the end of the keyed value on the request as below,
+An additional parameter was added to the end of the request's keyed value as follows:

 `&Set-Cookie: <script>alert(“Hacked By Deathstroke”)</script>`

-The finally crafted URL will be like as below,
+The resulting URL was crafted as follows:

 ```
 https://account.my.games//oauth2/login/?continue=https%3A%2F%2Faccount.my.games%2Foauth2%2F%3Fredirect_uri%3Dhttps%253A%252F%252Flootdog.io%252Fsocial%252Fcomplete%252Fo2mygames%252F%26client_id%3Dlootdog_io%26response_type%3Dcode%26signup_social%3Dmailru%2Cfb%2Cok%2Cvk%2Cg%2Ctwitch%2Ctw%26signup_method%3Demail%252Cphone%26lang%3DEN&client_id=lootdog_io&lang=EN&signup_method=email%2Cphone&signup_social=mailru%2Cfb%2Cok%2Cvk%2Cg%2Ctwitch%2Ctw&Set-Cookie: <script>alert("Hacked By Deathstroke")</script>
 ```

-After inserted the payload at the end of the URL sent the request as below and observed the response.
+Subsequently, the request containing the payload was sent and the response was observed.

 ## Request